mirkobertone/expo-barcode-generator/README.md

 ## Expo Compatibility

+> 💡 For Expo SDK 53, use version 5

 > 💡 For Expo SDK 52, use version 4

 > 💡 For Expo SDK 51, use version 3